MoigeMatino/data-structures-algorithms-python/stacks/decompress_braces/README.md

 # decompress braces

 Write a function, `decompress_braces`, that takes in a compressed string as an argument.
-The ## test_function0: should return the string decompressed.
+The function should return the string decompressed.

 The compression format of the input string is `'n{sub_string}'`, where the `sub_string` within braces should be repeated `n` times.